(This article may or may not contain affiliate links. What does that mean?)

 Discover a New Beach

-Now is not the time to plan your normal beach vacation that involves 1200 people in a 20 square foot radius.
+Although we love beach vacations that involve 1200 people in a 20 square foot radius – not! – trying to keep an eye on a busy toddler among tons of obstacles is not fun for anyone.
 But, there are some great secluded beaches that are calling your name like;

 - Assateague Island– East coasters can avoid big crowds at Assateague Island in Maryland.
 It’s the perfect weekend getaway.
 As a nature sanctuary, you’ll see many wild horses roaming free.